In the age when all our actions can be traced and nothing remains truly private, having a VPN running in the back might be a good idea.

 7. To bypass ISP connection throttling

 Sometimes your Internet Service Provider can manually slow down your connection speed if it thinks you’re trying to use up extra bandwidth (ISPs usually perform deep packet inspection to evaluate how you’re using the connection).

 Unexpected speed drops may happen during peak Internet times (your provider tries to reduce network loading) or when you’re downloading torrents, playing games, or streaming content.

 To stop your ISP from monitoring your packets and capping your connection speed, you can leave your VPN running in the background.

-Your provider simply won’t see what you’re doing on the web because VPN traffic is always masked.
+Your provider simply won’t be able to see what you’re doing on the web because a VPN traffic is always masked.

 Here, we should start by saying that we never advocate things like torrenting or copyright infringement.

 Though in some countries torrenting is punished with severe monetary penalties or even imprisonment, people still use such programs as UTorrent for various purposes.